ibm-cloud-docs/vpc/lb-layer-7-policies-rules.md

 ## Rules
 {: #layer-7-rules}

-A Layer-7 rule defines how a request should be matched.
+A layer 7 rule defines how a request should be matched.
 Both URI based routing and parameter based routing are supported.
 Five types of rules are supported, described in Table 2.

 Type      |  Description
 ----------| -----------------------